platformsh/platformsh-docs/docs/src/development/submodules.md

 These steps aren't specific to Platform.sh, but kept as a reference for Git so that submodules are effectively removed before entering the build process.

-1. Delete information for the submodule you'd like to remove from `.gitmodules` and `.git/config`.
+1. In your `.gitmodules` and `.git/config` files, delete the information related to the submodule you want to remove.

    ```bash
    $ git submodule deinit -f path_to_submodule